WiFi boosters are a simple and cheap way of getting better WiFi signal in hard-to-reach areas of your home or small office.

 In addition to its striking design, the EX6200 is the best desktop range extender we tested.
 It's a dual-banded device that reaches up to AC1200 speeds using both the 2.4 GHz and 5 GHz frequency bands.
 Equipped with high-gain external antennas and a 700 mW amplifier, it extends your existing Wi-Fi network while keeping up with simultaneous high-traffic connections, thanks to its MU-MIMO technology.
 In our tests, setting up the EX6200 was slightly more frustrating than with other models, as its WPS function did not work.

-The Linksys RE7000 uses internal antennas and MU-MIMO technology to boost your Wi-Fi network up to 10,000 square feet.
+The Linksys RE7000 uses internal antennas and MU-MIMO technology that claims to boost your Wi-Fi network up to 10,000 square feet.
 It looks much sleeker, cleaner and unobtrusive than most of the extenders we tested.

 The RE7000 Max-Stream AC1900 Wi-Fi range extender is a wall-plug style device with a minimalist design.
 It has a single status light on the front that works as both a power and WPS indicator.
 One side holds the WPS and reset buttons, and the bottom features a Gigabit Ethernet with a small status light.
 You can use this port to connect to a router to use the RE7000 as a wired access point.
 Unlike many other products we tested, the Linksys extender doesn’t have a built-in signal quality indicator.
 Therefore, setup and placement are a little more difficult, even though Linksys does have a spot finder web application.